wayserlo/optimization/README.md

-# Optimization methods
+# Deepfake detection
-There will be solutions to home problems in the course of optimization methods
+Here are copies of implementation methods of deepfake detection.
+The oroginal papers are here: